theatlantic/django-nested-admin/docs/contributing.rst

 django-nested-admin has fairly extensive test coverage.
 The best way to run the tests is with `tox <https://testrun.org/tox/latest/>`_, which runs the tests against all supported Django installs.
-To run the tests within a virtualenv run ``python runtests.py`` from the repository directory.
+To run the tests within a virtualenv run ``pytest`` from the repository directory.
 The tests require a selenium webdriver to be installed.
-By default the tests run with phantomjs, but it is also possible to run the tests with the chrome webdriver by passing ``--selenium=chrome`` to runtests.py or, if running with tox, running ``tox -- --selenium=chrome``.
-See ``runtests.py --help`` for a complete list of the options available.
+By default the tests run with phantomjs, but it is also possible to run the tests with the chrome webdriver by passing ``--selenosis-driver=chrome`` to ``pytest`` or, if running with tox, running ``tox -- --selenosis-driver=chrome``.
+See ``pytest --help`` for a complete list of the options available.

 Pull requests are automatically run through Travis CI upon submission to verify that the changes do not introduce regressions.